 Lunch-box: Prepared by Hotel Bláfell for day tours

 Lunch-box vegetarian: Prepared by Hotel Bláfell for day tours

 Iceland is a North Atlantic island and a part of Europe.
 It lies about 800 km northwest of Scotland and 970 km west of Norway, and its northern coast is just below the Arctic Circle.
 From London, Reykjavík and Athens have the same distance.

 Not at all!
-You can find frequent flights to Iceland from Europe’s and North America’s main cities.
+You can find frequent flights to Iceland from Europe’s and North America’s leading cities.
 Flight times from Europe are two to four hours.

 Thanks to the Gulf Stream, Iceland isn´t as cold as it sounds.
 Temperatures are moderate year-round.
-Average July temperatures are around 10°C and the north and east are often the warmest parts in the summer.
+Average July temperatures are around 10°C, and the north and east are often the warmest parts in the summer.
 Snow is not of too much inconvenience and only settles intermittently in the south but tends to stay longer in the north.
-However, you can find fine winter skiing areas on higher ground outside many towns.
-Average January temperatures in Reykjavík, at around zero, are actually higher than those in New York.
+However, you can find excellent winter skiing areas on higher ground outside many towns.
+Average January temperatures in Reykjavík, at around zero, are in fact higher than those in New York.

 In wintertime, good winter clothing comes in handy for the colder days.

 Quiet Nordic personality, friendly, highly educated, sophisticated, attractive, honest and very modern.
 Their ancestors were predominantly Norwegian, although some came from the British Isles.
 There are no Inuits in Iceland.

 Most Icelanders speak fluent English.
 In fact, they welcome the opportunity – so you should never be shy about approaching an Icelander.